Renumics/awesome-anything2vec/README.md

 For each model, we provide the following additional information:

 - How popular the model or library is.
-- How coding effort is required to use the model (in T-shirt sizes): S: < 5 lines, M< 20 lines, L< 100 lines, XL > 100 lines.
+- How coding effort is required to use the model (in T-shirt sizes): S: < 5 lines, M: <50 lines, L: >50 lines.
 - Wether the application of the model requires additional training on your own data.
 - Resources such as hands-on examples, the corresponding paper, or a compact explanation of the method.